nuagex/nuagex-labs/0830-VNS-Monitoring-Generic/README.md

 # Lab Deployment

 The lab deployment process is powered by [nuxctl](https://nuxctl.nuagex.io) CLI tool.
-The infrastructure deployment activities will be triggered once a user supply the lab template available in this repo to the `nuxctl` tool.
+The infrastructure deployment activities will be triggered once a user supplies the lab template available in this repo to the `nuxctl` tool.

 The lab template is based on the **Nuage Networks 5.3.3U3** NuageX template and has additional infra components defined to support the use case demonstration.

-Follow below steps to deploy the lab:
+Follow the steps below to deploy the lab:
 1. Make sure you have installed `nuxctl` on your local machine.
    - If not installed follow [nuxctl](https://nuxctl.nuagex.io) tool to install on your local machine
 2. Update your `nuagex` username and password in [creds_file](./my_creds.yml) file.